raeeschachar/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

   | allow_certificate  | tinyint(1)   | NO   |     |                                          |
   +--------------------+--------------+------+-----+------------------------------------------+

-**History**: This table was organized differently for the students who signed up during the MITx prototype phase in the spring of 2012, and those who signed up afterwards.
+**History**: The organization of this table was different for the students who signed up for the MITx prototype phase in the spring of 2012, than for those who signed up afterwards.
 A significant difference exists in the demographic data gathered.

 ----
 id